MattArnold/matt-arnold.com/src/blog/2006-12-04-happy-birthday-netmouse.md

 original_url: 'https://nemorathwald.dreamwidth.org/153653.html'
 userpic: ../userpics/_.jpg
 ---
-netmousenetmouse, may the year when you are this age be the best one of your life so far.
+, may the year when you are this age be the best one of your life so far.

 ## Comments